kabilesh16/linear_regression/README.md

 # linear_regression
 Simple Linear Regression Model using Python and CSV files.
+You may need to exit out of the plot to input the x value.